-  The aim is to enable people to develop their society fairly and in a sustainable way and to find behaviors and lifestyles that make life in other regions of the world and future generations worth living.
-In order to be able to always include the consequences for other people, nature and the future when making personal decisions, the knowledge of connections is necessary.
+The aim is to enable people to develop their society in a fair and sustainable way and to find behaviors and lifestyles that make life worth living in other regions of the world and future generations.
+In order to be able to always include the consequences for other people, nature and the future when making personal decisions it is necessary to know the connections.

-As a nature conservation zoo, BNE is very important in our daily work.
+As a Nature Conservation Zoo BNE has a very high priority in our daily work.

 The BNE Portal provides detailed information

-In addition to various formal zoo-educational offers on ESD, the projectt "Sustainable Agriculture in Tibet and Germany" was created, which was funded by the scholarship program of the German Federal Environmental Foundation."It shows impressively what future-oriented education can look like.
-The jury's vote honors the project because it clearly explains how people act sustainably," said Prof. Dr. Gerhard de Haan, chairman of the National Committee and the jury of the UN Decade in
+In addition to various formal zoopedagogical offers on BNE the project "Sustainable Agriculture in Tibet and Germany" was created which was funded by the scholarship programme of the German Federal Environmental Foundation.
+"It shows impressively what future-oriented education can look like.
+The jury's vote honors the project because it clearly explains how people act sustainably" said Prof. Dr. Gerhard de Haan, chairman of the National Committee and the jury of the UN Decade in Germany.

-The species conservation case is on loan from the WWF to 150 non-school environmental education institutions across Germany, including the Görlitz-Zgorzelec nature conservation zoo.
-It contains numerous evidence items that were confiscated by customs and given to the WWF for educational purposes.
-The aim is to make biodiversity understandable and tangible for young people and to sensitize them to the problems of poaching and trade in endangered species.
+The species conservation case is a loan from the WWF to 150 non-school environmental education institutions across Germany including Görlitz-Zgorzelec Nature Conservation Zoo.
+It contains numerous evidence items that were confiscated by customs and was given to the WWF for educational purposes.
+The aim is to understand and experience biodiversity and to make young people aware of the problems of poaching and trade of endangered species.

 RENN.mitte is one of four regional network centers for sustainability strategies in Germany.
 These network actors and initiatives for sustainable development, bundle social dialogue, enable exchange of experience and provide impulses for social change.

-In this context, three games were developed which serve to communicate the Global Sustainable Development Goals (SDGs) in a playful manner.
-A complete set was made available to the Görlitz-Zgorzelec nature conservation zoo for their own educational purposes and for rental to other educational institutions .
+In this context three games were developed which serve to communicate the Global Sustainable Development Goals (SDGs) in a playful way.
+A complete set was given to Görlitz-Zgorzelec Nature Conservation Zoo for educational purposes and for rental to other educational institutions .